-Upon booking my 10 day trip to Mexico City, I literally had dreams of margaritas (with salt of course) and tacos dancing in my head.
-And naturally, I was expecting the tex-mex version.
-You know the ones…the giant salt rimmed goblets filled with the magically zesty sour concoction.
+When I booked my 10-day trip to Mexico City, I literally had dreams of margaritas (with salt of course!) dancing in my head.
+Naturally, I was expecting the tex-mex version.
+You know the ones.
+The giant salt-rimmed goblets filled with the a magical, zesty-sour concoction.

-I thought there would be margaritas offered EVERYWHERE.
-I scoured the historic center for hours trying to find a cozy spot for margaritas and tacos with a cathedral view.
-Literally after hours of wandering around looking for a drink, I came to the conclusion that despite my preconceived notion that Mexicans drink margaritas, it turns out…they don’t.
-Not only are they not a typical Mexican beverage, you will have some serious issues trying to order one, even in touristy areas.
+I thought there would be margaritas everywhere in Mexico City.
+I scoured the historic center for hours trying to find a restaurant that sold them.
+After looking for what felt like forever, I came to the conclusion that maybe Mexicans don’t drink margaritas in Mexico City.
+And it turns out, they actually don’t.
+They’re actually not a typical Mexican beverage.
+On top of that, you will have some serious issues (as I learned) trying to order one, even in touristy areas.

 I was completely baffled by this.
-So of course this sent me a mission to find out exactly why margaritas are such a strong representation of Mexican culture, when clearly they are not.
+So of course, this sent me a mission to find out why margaritas tend to represent Mexican culture, when they actually don’t.

 Mexicans simply are not traditionally cocktail drinkers.
-You can definitely find margaritas in trendy bars and restaurants around Mexico City, especially if you venture out to Zona Rosa, Condesa, and Roma.
-But as far as true Mexican culture goes, margaritas are not as wildly popular as the mainstream lets on.
+You can definitely find margaritas in trendy bars and restaurants around Mexico City, but these locations tend to cater towards non-Mexican tourists.
+Especially if you venture out to Zona Rosa, Condesa, and Roma, you will find margaritas.
+But as far as true Mexican culture goes, margaritas are not as popular as the mainstream lets on.
 If you go to a local bar or cantina, you’ll actually find most locals drinking beer, tequila or mezcal.

-In fact, it’s even questionable if the margarita originated from Mexico.
+It’s questionable if the margarita even originated in Mexico.
 There are many stories as to who invented the margarita, but at the end of the day, no one really knows.
-For some theories check out THIS site.
+Some say from a restaurant in Tijuana, Mexico, while others say it was San Diego, California or even Galveston, Texas.
+For some fun theories check out THIS site.

 Optional: If you want salt on the rim of the glass, moisten the rim with a lime wedge.
 Then turn the glass over and dip into a small plate of coarse salt.

-What can I say, I’m converted!
+What can I say, I’m converted.
 I don’t think I can look at frozen margaritas the same.
-The traditional margarita is lip smacking good, and honestly a bit of a dangerous combination because you could easily down 2 or 3 without realizing the alcohol content.
+The traditional margarita is lip-smacking good.
+Honestly though, its a bit too good because you could easily down 2 or 3 without realizing the alcohol content.